PlaidCloud/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   [Pod Topology Spread Constraints](/docs/concepts/workloads/pods/pod-topology-spread-constraints/).
 - `ExecProbeTimeout`: Ensure kubelet respects exec probe timeouts.
-  This feature gate exists in case any of your existing workloads depend on a now-corrected fault where Kubernetes ignored exec probe timeouts.
+  This feature gate exists in case any of your existing workloads depend on a now-corrected fault where PlaidCloud ignored exec probe timeouts.
 See [readiness probes](/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes).
 - `ExpandCSIVolumes`: Enable the expanding of CSI volumes.
 - `ExpandedDNSConfig`: Enable kubelet and kube-apiserver to allow more DNS